Darious Williams: 2024

-On March 13, 2024, the Los Angeles Rams signed Williams to a three–year, $22.50 million contract that includes $7.00 million guaranteed upon signing and an initial signing bonus of $3.50 million.
+On March 13, 2024, the Los Angeles Rams signed Williams to a three–year, $22.5 million contract that includes $7 million guaranteed upon signing and an initial signing bonus of $3.5 million.

 He missed the majority of training camp after injuring his hamstring.
 On September 5, 2024, the Rams placed him on injured reserve due to his injured hamstring.
 On October 5, 2024, the Rams removed Williams from injured reserve and added him to their active roster after he was sidelined for the first four games (Weeks 1–4) of the season.
 Head coach Sean McVay named Williams a starting cornerback upon his return and paired him with Cobie Durant.

 In Week 14, he collected a season-high six combined tackles (five solo) as the Rams defeated the Buffalo Bills 44–42.
 On December 12, 2024, Williams made two combined tackles (one solo), a pass deflection, and had his only interception of the season on a pass attempt by Brock Purdy to wide receiver Jauan Jennings at the end of the fourth quarter to help secure a 12–6 victory at the San Francisco 49ers.
 He was inactive as a healthy scratch during a 25–30 loss to the Seattle Seahawks in Week 18 after head coach Sean McVay opted to rest his starters in preparation for the playoffs.
 He finished the season with 45 combined tackles (31 solo), seven pass deflections, and one interception in 12 games and 11 starts.
 He received an overall grade of 60.0 from Pro Football Focus in 2024.

+2025

+Williams played in 12 games for the Rams including three starts.
+During the regular season, he had 25 total tackles (18 solo) along with one interception which he returned 18 yards in the Rams' 21-19 victory over the Seattle Seahawks in Week 11.
+Williams was inactive for the final two games of the regular season and the Wild Card Round, but played in L.A.'s final two playoff games, contributing four tackles in each game, including the Rams' 31-27 loss to Seattle in the NFC Championship Game, which marked Williams' final career start.

+On March 7, 2026, Williams announced his retirement from professional football, and was placed on the Rams' reserve/retired list.